Physical exam: The doctor checks for swelling of the lymph nodes, spleen and liver.

 A bone marrow aspirate is done by removing a sample of cells from the marrow with a special needle.
 First, medication is given to numb the part of the body that will be used for the sample.
 The sample is usually taken from the patient’s hip bone.
 The marrow cells are looked at under a microscope.
 The bone marrow aspirate is done to look for abnormal cells such as leukemic blast cells.
 It can also be used for cytogenetic analysis, immunophenotyping and other tests.

-Cytogenetic analysis is a lab test to examine the chromosomes of the leukemic blast cells.
+This is a lab test to examine the chromosomes of the leukemic blast cells.

 (Each cell in the body has chromosomes that carry genes.
 Genes give the instructions that tell each cell what to do).

-Immunophenotyping is used to find out if the patient’s leukemia cells are B cells or T cells.
+Used to find out if the patient’s leukemia cells are B cells or T cells.

-A bone marrow biopsy is done be removing a very small amount of bone filled with marrow cells.
+Done by removing a very small amount of bone filled with marrow cells.
 This is done with a special needle.
 First, medication is given to numb the part of the body that will be used for the biopsy, this is usually the patient’s hip bone.
 The bone marrow sample is looked at under a microscope.